Punchyou/Punchyou.github.io/_posts/2020-07-03-docker_get_started.md

 ## Docker Objects

 ### Images
 An image includes everything needed to run an application - the code or binary, runtimes, dependencies, and any other filesystem objects required.
-Is a read-only **template with instructions** for creating a Docker container.
-Often, an image is based on another image (like an Ubuntu image), with some additional customization.
+It is a file with a set of instruvtions on how to package up code or utilities and all dependencies - a read-only **template with instructions** for creating a Docker container. **When the Docker executes an image it becomes a container that is similat to a VM.** Often, an image is based on another image (like an Ubuntu image), with some additional customization.

 To build your own image, you create a Dockerfile with a simple syntax for defining the steps needed to create the image and run it. **Each instruction** in a Dockerfile creates **a layer** in the image.
 When you change the Dockerfile and **rebuild** the image, **only those layers which have changed** are rebuilt.